|

 IV.
 Professional Development

-To experience how the liberal arts education provides a foundation for future professional success, establish academic, personal, and professional goals; and develop and demonstrate tools and strategies for personal and professional growth, each student will participate in a Professional Development Experience (PDE) during NUR 415: Holistic Nursing Care VIII: Capstone Nursing Practicum .
-Each student will also create and ePortfolio to document and reflect upon her learning experiences as they relate to career and professional goals.
+To experience how the liberal arts education provides a foundation for future professional success, establish academic, personal, and professional goals, and develop and demonstrate tools and strategies for personal and professional growth, each student will participate in a Professional Development Experience (PDE) during NUR 415: Holistic Nursing Care VIII: Capstone Nursing Practicum .
+Each student will also create an ePortfolio to document and reflect upon their learning experiences as they relate to career and professional goals.
 The ePortfolio will include several required learning modules, in addition to any other items the student may want to incorporate.
 Students will share the completed ePortfolio with her faculty advisor prior to graduation.

 V. Academic Electives: 0-10 hours